 The advisor's network of relationships with potential targets and other deal professionals affects deal sourcing capabilities.
 Strong industry connections provide access to proprietary opportunities and smoother negotiations.

 Fee structure alignment ensures the advisor's incentives match the client's objectives.
-Companies should assess whether proposed fees create appropriate motivation for successful deal completion.
+Companies should assess whether proposed fees provide sufficient motivation to complete the deal successfully.

 Team composition and resource allocation determine the level of attention and expertise the engagement will receive.
-Advisory firms with proper valuation models and financing methods deliver better post-acquisition performance outcomes.
+Advisory firms with robust valuation models and financing methods deliver better post-acquisition performance.

 What are the stages of the acquisition process where buy-side advisors are most involved?